 The Life Expectancy in Israel Is Above Average

-For example, if you live in Israel, one of the Israel interesting facts indicates statistically that you certainly will grow old.
-The average life expectancy in the country for women is 82 years of age while it is 78.5 years old for men.
+The average life expectancy in Israel for women is 82 years of age while it is 78.5 years old for men.

 Over the past 25 years, the amount of food harvested has increased sevenfold with barely a negligible increase in the amount of total water used, and that fact is backed up by palm tree production in the country.